Why Do Dogs Eat Dirt?

 Why do dogs eat dirt?

-It can be hard for us to understand why dogs eat dirt (or why they eat grass for that matter) for a number of reasons.
+It can be hard for us to understand why dogs eat dirt (or why they eat grass or poop for that matter) for a number of reasons.
 First of all, we often hold our own dogs to a higher standard than other people’s (my dog was raised better than that, thank you very much).
 More importantly, however, dirt is just not food—and even dogs should know that.
 So, what compels our furry friends, who can recognize a nice filet minion from a mile away, to eat dirt?

 According to Dr. Rachel Barrack, DVM, CVA, CVCH and founder of concierge practice, Animal Acupuncture, the answer depends on how often your dog is eating dirt.
 “If they consume dirt infrequently, it’s likely they’re just exploring their surroundings,” says Dr. Barrack.
 “However, if you find your pet acting abnormally with regard to appetite and/or eating dirt on a regular basis, there may be an underlying health issue that should be addressed by a veterinarian.”
 While we might find it difficult to fathom why our furry friends would consume any amount of dirt, it is entirely normal for them to take a tiny taste.